02JanDal/QuickModDoc/qm_versions_spec.markdown

-parallel | Loaded at the same time as all other`parallel` URLs sequential | Loaded one-by-one, needed by adfly or similar URLs encoded | See below
+parallel | Loaded at the same time as all other`parallel` URLs sequential | Loaded one-by-one, needed by adfly or similar URLs encoded | See below maven | The URL is a maven identifier, that's searched for in maven central and the repositories given in the root object.

 `parallel`is the default.